What to visit Lousã

 Lousã Aldeias Xisto Candal

-The route is well-marked from then on.
-Unfortunately, we did not see the waterfall in all its splendour because at a certain point we considered the route a little more complicated and chose not to continue further.
+Unfortunately, we did not see the waterfall in all its splendor because at a certain point, we considered the route a little more complicated and chose not to continue further.
 Anyway, we could see the waterfall from above.

 Lousã Aldeias Xisto Candal

-💡 EXTRA TIP: If you have a little extra time, take the opportunity to walk part of the PR3 – Levada Route.
-This trail connects the villages of Cerdeira and Candal.
-The trail between the two villages is about 4 km round trip.
+💡 EXTRA TIP: If you have a little extra time, be sure to walk part of the PR3 – Levada Route.
+This trail connects the villages of Cerdeira and Candal and it’s one of the best hiking trails in Lousã.
+The trail between the two villages is about 4 km /2.5 mi round trip.

 Lousã Aldeias Xisto Candal